 At the heart of Catholic tradition lies a title for the Blessed Virgin Mary known as “Our Lady of Consolation” or “Mary, Comforter of the Afflicted.”
 This revered title epitomizes the solace and comfort she brings to the faithful, especially during their most trying times.

-Significantly, in Augustinian congregations, the revered “Augustinian Rosary” is sometimes called the “Crown of Our Mother of Consolation.”
+In Augustinian congregations, the revered “Augustinian Rosary” is sometimes called the “Crown of Our Mother of Consolation.”
 Traditional depictions in Augustinian houses often portray Mary with the Child Jesus on her lap, both holding the Augustinian cincture, symbolizing their deep connection with the order.

-Among Catholic monks, the devotion has time-honored pious tradition associated with it too: by the early 18th century, it became widespread for monks to seek the final blessing before death in the name of Our Lady of Consolation.
+Among Catholic monks, the devotion has a time-honored pious tradition associated with it too: by the early 18th century, it became widespread for monks to seek the final blessing before death in the name of Our Lady of Consolation.
 This practice still continues today, a reminder of Mary’s comforting and protective role at life’s end.

 Our Lady of Consolation, pray for us!